snakster/cpp.react/README.md

 ## Development

-This library is still a work-in-progress and should not be considered release quality yet.
+This library is a work-in-progress and should not be considered release quality yet.

-Don't let this statement stop you from giving it a try though!
+Don't let this statement stop you from giving it a try though.
-It's in a usable state and has already seen a fair share of testing and tuning during it's development so far.
+It's in a usable state and has already received a fair amount of testing and tuning.

 ### Compiling